Nicolas-EM/Troops/GDD.md

 Regarding the target audience, players have been segmented based on gender, age, region, videogame skills and general interests.
 People aged between 25-40 years old are considered the primary audience for RTS games, as explained earlier.
 When choosing a recommended level of skills, there are four posibilities: basic, low, medium and high.
 Troops does not require extensive experience in videogames and the mechanics are easy to learn.
 However, people who primarily play smartphone apps such as "Candy Crush" may feel overwhelmed due to the ammount of information and resources the player needs to manage simultaneously.
 This is why the level has been set to "low".
 Last but not least, all the marketing resources will be directed towards young people interested in medieval history (given the game's setting), resource management, brain grames and strategy.

 ## Lore and context //TODO
-The game is set in a medieval world, where two rival factions are fighting for control of the land.
-Each player is the leader of one of these factions, and must build up their base and army to defeat the enemy's Hall to win.
-(WIP)
+In the far lands of Eliora, there are two rival factions, engaged in perpetual war.
+You will act as the general of one of these factions, and are tasked with leading your troops to victory, through cunning strategy and tactical prowess, and throughout a variety of battlefields.
+(WIP 3.1)

 ## Game Session Overview
 The player enters the website and can choose from three different options: